linusghanadan/phoenix_biodiversity/README.md

-# Spatial Analysis of Biodiversity Changes in Phoenix, AZ
+# Spatial Analysis of Biodiversity Changes in Phoenix
 ## Purpose
 The purpose of this analysis is to better understand and visualize biodiversity in Phoenix and highlight areas where biodiversity is declining.
 Specifically, the final map will show a map of Phoenix displayed on grid-cells colored based on the area's 2020 Biodiversity Intactness Index (BII), which is a score from 0 to 1.
 In addition, areas where BII declined from greater than 0.75 in 2017 to less than 0.75 in 2020 will be highlighted in a seperate color.